Allergy treatment online – for mild or seasonal symptoms

 Recurring allergy symptoms?
-A licensed doctor will review your case and provide a personalised plan — no clinic visit required.
+A doctor will review your case and provide a personalised plan — no clinic visit required.

 Note: You’ll only be charged if the request is approved.
 In urgent situations, please contact emergency services.